Frequently Asked Questions (FAQs)

 How much does enrollment at Lutheran Schools of Lincoln cost?

-Schools in the Lutheran Schools of Lincoln district operate on funding from tuition, donor support, mission support, and church support.
+Schools in the Lutheran Schools of Lincoln operate on funding from tuition, donor support, mission support, and church support.
 The cost of each school varies, so to get a true sense of the cost, financial aid availability, and out-of-pocket expense for your family, we recommend you contact the school directly.
-Each school also

 Is there room for my child?